 Softwoods that are typically planted in these plantations include European larch (Larix decidua), Japanese larch (Larix kaempferi), and northern white cedar (Thuja occidentalis).
 Groundlayer vegetation is usually sparse, apparently because of the dense accumulation of leaf litter.
 Speedwell (Veronica officinalis) is a characteristic groundlayer plant.
 More data on this community are needed.

 12. Mowed lawn: residential, recreational, or commercial land, or unpaved airport runways in which the groundcover is dominated by clipped grasses and there is less than 30% cover of trees.
-Ornamental and/or native shrubs may be present, usually with less than 50% cover.
-The groundcover is maintained by mowing.

-Approximately 4,363 acres are mowed lawns.
+Approximately 4,363 acres are moved lawns.